kaysoky/NeuralSystemsBCI2000/src/Application/MFCdemo/ReadMe.txt

  An MFC dialog class that provides a window and a device context for graphics output.

-Building the demo requires Visual C++ 7.1 (released in 2003) or newer.
+Building the demo requires Visual C++ 7.1 (Visual Studio .NET 2003) or newer.

+Note that run-time type information (RTTI) compiler switch is disabled for new projects but must be enabled for the BCI2000 framework.
+Otherwise, exceptions will be thrown when the framework tries to access class name information.